Nursing Jurisprudence and Ethics for Texas

 Evaluation and Reassessment

-A critical and fourth step in the nursing process is evaluation.
-The RN evaluates and reports patient outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice and research findings and plans any follow-up care and referrals to appropriate resources that may be needed.
-The evaluation phase is one of the times when the RN reassesses patient conditions and determines if interventions were effective and if any modifications to the plan of care are necessary.
+A critical and final step in the nursing process is evaluation.
+The RN evaluates and reports patient outcomes and responses to therapeutic interventions in comparison to benchmarks from evidence-based practice and research findings.
+Revisions to the plan of care may be made as needed as well as plans for follow-up care and appropriate referrals.

-An advanced registered nurse practitioner (ARNP) means a registered nurse licensed by the Texas Board of Nursing to practice as an advanced practice registered nurse on the basis of completion of an advanced educational program.
-The term includes a nurse practitioner, nurse midwife, nurse anesthetist, and clinical nurse specialist.
-The term is synonymous with “advanced nurse practitioner” and “advanced practice nurse.”
+An advanced practice registered nurse (APRN) is a registered nurse licensed by the Texas Board of Nursing to practice as an advanced practice registered nurse on the basis of completion of an advanced educational program.
+The term APRN refers to a nurse practitioner, nurse midwife, nurse anesthetist, and clinical nurse specialist.

-The advanced practice nurse provides a broad range of health services, the scope of which shall be based upon educational preparation, continued advanced practice experience, and the accepted scope of professional practice of the particular specialty area.
-Advanced practice nurses practice in a variety of settings, and according to their practice specialty and role, they provide a broad range of healthcare services to a variety of patient populations.
+The advanced practice nurse practices in an expanded role to provide a broad range of health services, the scope of which shall be based upon educational preparation and the accepted scope of professional practice of the particular specialty area.

 Scope of Practice

-The scope of practice of particular specialty areas shall be defined by national professional specialty organizations or advanced practice nursing organizations recognized by the Texas Board of Nursing.
-The advanced practice nurse may perform only those functions that are within that scope of practice and that are consistent with the Nursing Practice Act, Board rules, and other laws and regulations of the State of Texas.
+The advanced practice nurse may perform only those functions that are within that scope of practice and that are consistent with the Nursing Practice Act, Board rules, and other applicable laws and regulations affecting their practice in Texas.

 Protocols or other written authorization: